 The Chronicle of Higher Education

-The Chronicle is independently owned and based in Washington, D.C.
+Does this sound like you?
+You’ll be joining an independently owned company based in Washington, D.C. with reporters working in some other states.
 Our pay is commensurate with experience, and our benefits are among the best in the business.

 Job Seekers: Help EWA by mentioning that you found this career opportunity on EWA’s website.

 Employers: Looking to find the best talent in education reporting and communications?
 Post your employment opportunities with EWA.